georou/teamspeak-selinux/README.md

 # Edit the ts3server.ini file to reflect the settings you want, before starting the daemon

-# For future refernce, TS DNS SRV record how-to:
+# For future refernce, add TS DNS SRV and A record to your DNS how-to:
 _ts3._udp.example.com.
 IN SRV 0 10 9987 ts1.example.com.
 ts1.example.com.
 IN A ip.add.ress.1